As a mother, you already have the single most beneficial breastfeeding resource in your toolbox - you and your baby!

-Learning about the kinds of interventions that can upset those wonderful hormones and reflexes will also help you to protect breastfeeding if you and your baby have had a less than optimal start on your breastfeeding journey (we discuss pro-active ways that will help you and your baby overcome obstacles in my Breastfeeding Preparation Class).
+Learning about the kinds of interventions that can upset those wonderful hormones and reflexes will also help you to protect breastfeeding if you and your baby have had a less than optimal start (we discuss pro-active ways that will help you and your baby overcome obstacles in my Breastfeeding Preparation Class).

 My number one tip for anyone even a little bit interested in breastfeeding is to pop along to a breastfeeding support group before your baby is born.

 The last trimester of pregnancy is a time when you'll probably be feeling very excited and perhaps a little bit anxious about finally meeting your little one.
 It's also a time when you might notice that you're slowing down a little and starting to 'nest'.
 This is the ideal time to start seeking out your support network.